quali-chat/quali-chat-android/docs/rust_crypto_integration.md

 ## Overview

-Until the final migration to [rust crypto sdk](https://github.com/matrix-org/matrix-rust-components-kotlin), the Element Android project will support two different SDK as a product flavor.
+Until the final migration to [rust crypto sdk](https://github.com/matrix-org/matrix-rust-components-kotlin), the quali.chat Android project will support two different SDK as a product flavor.

 The `matrix-sdk-android` module is defining a new flavor dimension `crypto`, with two flavors `kotlinCrypto` and `rustCrypto`.